Best Keyboard for Typing Practice

 3) Comfort details that matter

-Keyboard helps, but improvement comes from practice too.
+Hardware helps, but skill still comes from practice.
 Try a quick daily routine: 10-minute typing warm-up.

 Want benchmarks for your typing speed?
 See: Good WPM by Age & Job.